DIKU-EDU/kudos/docs/kernel-overview.rst

 Support for Multiple Processors
 -------------------------------

-Kudos is a multiprocessor operating system, with pre-emptive kernel threading.
+KUDOS is a multiprocessor operating system, with pre-emptive kernel threading.
 All kernel functions are thread-safe (re-entrant) except for those that are used only during the bootup process.